 Whilst developed by the OECD the database also covers non-OECD countries, with substantial coverage across South and Central America and some coverage of Africa and Asia.
-There is, for example, at least some coverage of instruments being used in Brazil, China, India, Mexico and
+There is, for example, at least some coverage of instruments being used in Brazil, China, India, Mexico and South Africa in the database as it stands.
+The definitions applied in the OECD database are provided below:

-46 https://pinedatabase.oecd.org/
+44 https://pinedatabase.oecd.org/